MarzioMonticelli/3db-database-explorer/README.md

-# 3db - Explore database structure in a 3D environment.
+# 3db - Explore database structure in 3D environments.
 > A simple web application integrating an experimental WebGL database explorer written using three.js.
 It was developed by Marzio Monticelli as final project for the course of Interactive Graphics (academic year 2017/2018) at Sapienza, University of Rome.